daremat/es6-epf/README.md

 ## Get started

-Nobody now uses bare javascript.
-The
+Nowadays, nobody now uses bare javascript.
+Every modern application on the web make use of framework, built on top of javascript, that make the code cleaner, more performant and much more easy to mantain.

-However, there are numerous popular javascript frameworks nowadays, and picking up the "good one" is for the most part a matter of hype and fashion.
+However, there are countless number of popular javascript frameworks, and picking up the "good one" is for the most part a matter of hype and fashion.
 The competition is rude, and the "killer JS framework" is never the same from one year to another
 ![frameworks_battle]